buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 After reading Chapter 3, you should understand that:

-1. **Objects and Components can be combined to create Patterns and all of these elements can be orchestrated to create pages.**
+1. **Objects and Components can be combined to create Patterns; and Objects, Components and Patterns can can be combined to create Pages.**

 2. Something else…

-3. Something else…
+3. Low- → Mid- → High-Fidelity

 Lastly, I’ve introduced you to **some typical patterns you’ll encounter when you begin to design user interaces**: A, B, C, D and E. _/* These will be swapped out after I've written the chapter, */_